FaceEditTalker: Controllable Talking Head Generation with Facial Attribute Editing: Method

 To achieve effective facial attribute editing, the Image Feature Space Editing Module leverages the design of DiffAE \cite{preechakul2022diffusion} with a dual-layer latent encoding structure.
 Inspired by the style vector mechanism in StyleGAN \cite{Karras2018StyleGAN}, our model decouples the latent space into two subspaces: semantic code \(z_{\text{sem}}\) and stochastic code \(Z_T\), capturing high-level semantic features and fine-grained details, respectively.
 This decomposition improves facial reconstruction accuracy and enhances controllability in attribute manipulation, supporting both zero-shot editing and fine-grained semantic control.

 The \textbf{semantic encoder} \( E_{\text{sem}} \) extracts global facial semantics from the input image, encoding them into low-dimensional vectors akin to StyleGAN's style vectors, enabling linear transformations for attribute editing.
-Given a semantic code \( z_{\text{sem}} \) and an attribute direction vector \( w_{\text{attr}} \), attribute manipulation is expressed as:

-where \( \alpha \) controls the intensity of the change.
-To enable text-driven editing and align more clearly with the illustrated process, text input is processed in conjunction with an attribute library by a linear classifier to compute the attribute direction vector \( w_{\text{attr}} \).
-This \( w_{\text{attr}} \) is then added to the original semantic code \( z_{\text{sem}} \) according to Eq \eqref{eq:1} to obtain the edited semantic code \( z'_{\text{sem}} \).
-A reconstruction loss \( L_{\text{rec}} \) ensures that non-target regions remain consistent:
+As shown in Fig.~\ref{fig:Image Editing}, to enable text-driven editing and better align with the illustrated process, we employ the semantic encoder to extract semantic codes from images annotated with target attributes, thus constructing an attribute library.
+In the next step, the text input is processed in conjunction with the attribute library by a linear classifier to obtain the attribute direction vector $w_{\text{att}}$.
+The linear classifier is implemented as a single-layer MLP, and the attribute direction vector corresponds to its weight parameters.
+Subsequently, the original semantic code $z_{\text{sem}}$ is transformed into the dimension as $w_{\text{att}}$, enabling $w_{\text{att}}$ to perform a linear transformation that steers the semantic code towards the desired attribute.
+Given a semantic code \( z_{\text{sem}} \) and an attribute direction vector \( w_{\text{att}} \), attribute manipulation is expressed as: